SesethuPotye/Data-Governance/CHAPTER 4.md

 * Missed Opportunities: Data initiatives are seen as secondary to larger projects or as a response to immediate needs, potentially missing long-term strategic opportunities.

+REASONS THAT ORGANIZATION DONT TAKEA PROACTIVE APPROACH TO MANAGING DATA:

+* “If it ain’t broke”, why fix it?
+* It’s too expensive and time-consuming to focus on data.
+* It’s far too complicated.
+* Data management and governance — what is that?

+Every one of these is valid.
+If your business is not open or able to recognize the potential upside of managing data as a high-value asset, it will be an uphill battle to convince them otherwise.

+That said, once you make the decision to manage data as the high-value asset it is, you’re going to need a plan.
+That’s when a data strategy becomes the starting point.